 A difficulty with polyphenols is that polyphenols complex with iron making iron unavailable in the gut.
 Another difficulty with polyphenols is that polyphenols can increase beta-oxidation which can result in difficulties if there are problems in fat absorption and fatty acid metabolism.

-Polyphenols in sodas, coffee and tea can adversely affect absorption of iron.
+Polyphenols in sodas, coffee and tea including herbal tea can adversely affect absorption of iron.
 Caffeine is apparently not the culprit.
 Polyphenols in polyphenol supplements could be highly available and should be particularly avoided.
 Flavonoids are polyphenols.
 Flavonoid supplements should be avoided.
 Getting off caffeine by switching to non-caffeinated sodas and herbal teas is disastrous move.
 Polyphenols rather than caffeine is the culprit.

-Sodas, for example, Mountain Dew, as this advertisement shows are frequently associated with goofyness where the goofyneness could be due to polyphenols in the sodas adversely affecting iron metabolism in the gut.
+Sodas, for example, Mountain Dew, as this advertisement shows are frequently associated with goofyness where the goofyneness could be due to polyphenols and/or citric acid in the sodas adversely affecting iron metabolism in the gut.
 Citric acid drinks really do befuddle thinking.
 Someone might say, ‘Individuals would have to consistently take substances that befuddle thinking.
 Is that even possible?’
 I cite the horrendous narcotics problem throughout the world and rest my case.
 Making an only citric acid and water drink with four grams of citric acid is easy which could be drunk 4 times a day for five days no test the idea.
 Food grade citric acid can be purchased on Amazon.
 The idea that citric acid drinks can befuddle individuals is very easy to test, however, the effect of citric acid on iron is not entirely clear though I think the befuddlement is due to iron dysregulation.
 4 grams of citrate is in a 600 milligram tablet of calcium citrate.

 Polyphenols increase beta-oxidation.
-This can be extremely problematical given there are difficulties in fat absorption and fat metabolism, I have been emphasizing how polyphenols decrease iron absorption but increases in beta-oxidation due to polyphenols where those increases are unsupportable due to difficulties in fat absorption and fat metabolism could also lead to serious difficulties.
-Even after fat absorption and fat metabolism are re-regulated polyphenol laden drinks would still be avoided due to effects on iron.
+This can be extremely problematical given there are difficulties in fat absorption and fatty acid synthesis.
+I have been emphasizing how polyphenols decrease iron absorption but increases in beta-oxidation due to polyphenols where those increases are unsupportable due to difficulties in fat absorption and fat metabolism could also lead to serious difficulties.
+Even after fat absorption and fatty acid synthesis are re-regulated polyphenol laden drinks would still be avoided due to effects on iron.

 Clearly no general argument is being made that beta-oxidation is ‘bad’ and fatty acid synthesis is ‘good’.
 All depends on what illnesses individuals have and metabolic states that individuals are in.